Currently the documentation here pertains to the canary tag of Dressed (dressed@1.10.0-canary.5.x

 import type { ComponentInteraction } from "dressed";

-export default async function guess(
+export default function guess(

 interaction: ComponentInteraction,